kamikkels/create-next-quick/README.md

 ?
 Enter the names of the pages you want to create (comma-separated): home, about, contact ?
 Choose a linter (default: none): none
 ?
 Choose an ORM (default: none): prisma
 ?
 Do you want to use Shadcn UI?
-No
+Yes
 ```

 ## Commands